 where

-TxAPpwr represents the AP's combined transmit power at the antenna connectors of all the transmit antennas used to transmit the Trigger frame and normalized to 20 MHz bandwidth.
-TxAPpwr is dBm value of AP Tx Power subfield of the Common Info field in Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format).
+TxAPpwr is in dBm and represents the AP's transmission power and is equal to the value of the AP Tx Power subfield of the Common Info field in the Trigger frame, the encoding of which is specified in 9.3.1.22 (Trigger frame format) or the DL Tx Power subfield of the TRS Control field as specified in 9.2.4.6a.1 (TRS Control).

-DLRSSI represents the measured received power of the triggering PPDU at the STA normalized to 20 MHz bandwidth.
+DLRSSI represents the RSSI at the antenna connector(s) of the STA, over the triggering PPDU bandwidth, during the non-HE portion of the HE PPDU preamble of the triggering PPDU, normalized to 20 MHz bandwidth.
 DLRSSI in dBm is an average of the received power over the antennas on which the average PLDL is being computed.
-If the triggering PPDU is a HT-mixed, VHT or HE PPDU, then the received power is measured from the fields prior to the HT-STF, VHT-STF or HE-STF, respectively. (#20560) (#20559)
+If the triggering PPDU is an HT-mixed, VHT or HE PPDU, then the received power is measured from the fields prior to the HT-STF, VHT-STF or HE-STF, respectively. (#20560) (#20559)

 TGax editor: within and throughout TGax D4.2, make the following changes, in the order shown: